clean-energy-tools/openadr-3-ts-types/package/README.md

 The `error` object is a Joi _ValidationError_ object and contains a lot of useful information.

-As of this writing, the Joi schema's have not been tested.
-They are automatically generated from the OpenADR specification and should be correct.
-Knock on wood.
+As of this writing, the Joi schema's have been tested. but issues have been found.
+They are automatically generated from the OpenADR specification and one expected better results.

+Known issues are:

+1. The `stripUnknown` option is not stripping unknown fields.
+2. The `allowUnknoown` option is not erroring when there are unknown fields.

 # Implementing private OpenADR extensions